 January 13, 2003

 This report is also available as a PDF file.

-A recession is a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales.
+A recession is a significant decline in activity spread across the economy, lasting more than a few months, visible in industrial production, employment, real income, and wholesale-retail sales.
 A recession begins just after the economy reaches a peak of activity and ends as the economy reaches its trough.
 Between trough and peak, the economy is in an expansion.
 Expansion is the normal state of the economy; most recessions are brief and they have been rare in recent decades.

 Figure 2.
 Real Personal Income Less Transfers

-A:: Most of the recessions identified by our procedures do consist of two or more quarters of declining real GDP, but not all of them.
+A: Most of the recessions identified by our procedures do consist of two or more quarters of declining real GDP, but not all of them.
 According to current data for 2001, the present recession falls into the general pattern, with three consecutive quarters of decline.
 Our procedure differs from the two-quarter rule in a number of ways.
-First, we consider the depth as well as the duration of the decline in economic activity.
-Recall that our definition includes the phrase, "a significant decline in economic activity."
-Second, we use a broader array of indicators than just real GDP.
-One reason for this is that the GDP data are subject to considerable revision.
-Third, we use monthly indicators to arrive at a monthly chronology.
+First, we use monthly indicators to arrive at a monthly chronology.
+Second, we use indicators subject to much less frequent revision.
+Third, we consider the depth of the decline in economic activity.
+Recall that our definition includes the phrase, "a significant decline in activity."

 Q: Isn't a recession a period of diminished economic activity?

 A: It's more accurate to say that a recession-the way we use the word-is a period of diminishing activity rather than diminished activity.
 We identify a month when the economy reached a peak of activity and a later month when the economy reached a trough.
 The time in between is a recession, a period when the economy is contracting.
 The following period is an expansion.
 Economic activity is below normal or diminished for some part of the recession and for some part of the following expansion as well.
 Some call the period of diminished activity a slump.